-Another interesting story is told by Frank Alexander, referencing the crew being in New York for a video shoot (most likely the controversial "New York, New York" by Tha Dogg Pound, which saw Snoop figuratively kicking down buildings).
-Biggie had did an interview, calling out the city for even allowing them to shoot the video "in the heart of Time's Square".
+Another interesting story is told by Frank Alexander, referencing the crew being in New York for a video shoot, most likely the controversial "New York, New York" by Tha Dogg Pound, which saw Snoop figuratively kicking down buildings in the video.
+Biggie had did an interview, calling out the city for even allowing them to shoot the video "in the heart of Time's Square."
 He mistakenly said Pac and Tha Dogg Pound, but it was actually Snoop and Tha Dogg Pound (Pac was not there).
 Afterwards, everyone was in a trailer, then gunfire erupted.

-They then talk about the artistic change in Pac (from a reflective soul to a man obsessed with fame and fortune), confirmed with the vicious diss song "Hit Em' Up".
-In this song, he notably says that he had a "fling" with Biggie's then wife Faith Evans (I'm saying it in a much more "clean" way than Pac did, lol) and saying "we gon' kill all you muthafuckas" towards the end of the song, necessitating more security and a bulletproof vest for Pac.
+They then talk about the artistic change in Pac, from a reflective soul to a man obsessed with fame and fortune, confirmed with the vicious diss song "Hit Em' Up."
+In this song, he notably says that he had a "fling" with Biggie's then wife Faith Evans (I'm saying it in a much more "clean" way than Pac did) and saying "we gon' kill all you muthafuckas" towards the end of the song, necessitating more security and a bulletproof vest for Pac.

 This chapter basically covers Dre's shocking departure from Death Row in mid 1996.
-Kevin Powell talks about Dre, and even though he had "father figure/big brother" types in Alonzo Williams, Eazy-E and Suge, respectively, through it all he was a true artist.
+Kevin Powell talks about Dre, and even though he had "father figure/big brother" types in Alonzo Williams, Eazy-E and Suge,through it all he was a true artist.
 It got to a point as Suge grew in power behind the scenes, Dre was becoming unhappy and uninspired by the day.
 Further complicating matters was the newly arrived Pac, who resented Dre was for an apparent lack of work.
 Dre talks about not liking how things were in the studio and nothing being done to stop it.
 Can you blame him for feeling this way, considering that's where he had to spend most of his time??
-With no immediate changes in sight, Dre would then leave Death Row, and like most of us I was shocked as hell.
-For Suge to say "Dre's departure wasn't a loss", I understand it from a business perspective, in that he "didn't have to give him nothing but his walking papers", but make no mistake about it, this WAS a loss.
+With no immediate changes in sight, Dre would then leave Death Row, and like most people who were in the know, I was shocked as hell.
+For Suge to say "Dre's departure wasn't a loss," I understand it from a business perspective, in that he "didn't have to give him nothing but his walking papers," but make no mistake about it, this WAS a loss.
 After all, Dre was a VERY hot commodity now with an excellent track record, and considering all this, who was going to fill that void behind the boards at Death Row?
-You can argue the underrated Daz for example, but he was no Dre, respectively.
-Much like what Suge said about Dre's tenure at Ruthless, Kevin Powell, again, correctly points out that "Dre made Death Row Records, and it was absurd that he was going from one situation to another situation where he feels like he's being under-compensated".
-History would show that Dre leaving would turn out to be a smart decision (more on this later).
+You can argue the underrated Daz for example, but he was no Dre.
+Much like what Suge said about Dre's tenure at Ruthless, Kevin Powell, again, correctly points out that "Dre made Death Row Records, and it was absurd that he was going from one situation to another situation where he feels like he's being under-compensated."
+History would show that Dre leaving would turn out to be a smart decision.
+More on this later.